pntu007/Assembler_RISCV/README.md

 ### Compilation
 - First create a input file inside the testing folder
-- Write the input file name in the main function of assembler_riscv.cpp
+- Write the input file name in the main function of converter_riscv.cpp
-- Then compile the assembler_riscv.cpp
+- Then compile the converter_riscv.cpp
 - To compile, you can run the following command:

 ```bash